UPGON/pierron2023-centriole-elimination/README.md

 $$ \beta \sim Normal(0,10) $$

 ### Sampling and Estimation
-We sampled the posterior and estimated the parameters alpha and beta using the Stan program [ref] via its Python binding PyStan [ref].
+We sampled the posterior and estimated the parameters alpha and beta using the Stan program (Stan Development Team, 2023) via its Python binding PyStan (Riddell, Hartikainen and Carter, 2021).
 Effectively, we ran four chains in parallel for 8000 iterations each.
 The code for the model and the sampling is available at <url>.

+### References
+- Riddell, A., Hartikainen, A., & Carter, M. (2021).
+PyStan (3.0.0). https://pypi.org/project/pystan
+- Stan Development Team.
+2023.
+Stan Modeling Language Users Guide and Reference Manual, Version 2.33. https://mc-stan.org